-Stop by the chamber for information about fall color tours, as well as trail and area maps.
+Stop by the Visitors Center for information about fall color tours, as well as trail and area maps.

 With approximately 9.6 miles of paved roadway, R-58 skirts many scenic Northwood’s lakes as it winds through scenic pine and hardwood forests.
 This route also crosses a railroad bed that was used in the 1800's as a mainline to Minocqua, which has now been converted to the Bearskin State Trail for hiking and biking.